kyma-project/kyma/docs/03-tutorials/00-serverless/svls-12-customize-function-traces.md

 2. [Expose your Function](./svls-03-expose-function.md).

-3. Find the traces for the function in the trace backend.
+3. Find the traces for the Function in the trace backend.